yuchengkuo/yckuo/content/project/formula-student.md

 ## FS Japan 2019

 [Formula Student Japan 2019](https://www.jsae.or.jp/formula/en/17th/eventoutline.php) was held at late August at [Shizuoka Sadium ECOPA](https://www.ecopa.jp/english/), with total 98 teams participating from around the world.
 And there were 4 teams from Taiwan, and a total amount of 27 electric vehicles participating.
-The event was 5 days long, the first 3 days were for Static Event and last 2 were Dynamic.
+The event was 5 days long, the first 3 days were Static Event and last 2 were Dynamic.

 ### Vehicle Examination

 The schedule of the event is quite tight, the team would have to quickly get through all the Static Events in order to join the Dynamic.
 We as a first-year team, needed to get familiar with the event and also made sure the vehicle is operating correctly.
 As we progress step by step, we were stuck at the end of examination and therefore missed the deadline to get into the dynamic events.
-But we still succeed to pass all the examinations before the event ended, which was a rewarding accomplishment for us.
+However, we still succeed to pass all the examinations before the event ended, which was a rewarding accomplishment for us.

 ![Unpacking and preparing for examination](project/building-the-racecar/compete-1_eku8ie)
 ![Static mechanical inspection](project/building-the-racecar/compete-3_wmpxkd)